travetto/travetto/module/email-template/README.md

 npm install @travetto/email-template
 ```

 This is primarily a set of command line tools for compiling and developing templates.
-The templating process is built upon three primary ideas, with the final output being an [inky](https://github.com/zurb/inky) rendered html/text email.
+The primary input into this process is a `.email.html` under the `resources/email` folder.
+This template drives the generation of the `html` and `text` outputs, as well as the `subject` file.

 ## Asset Management

 The templating process involves loading various assets (html, css, images), and so there is provision for asset management and loading.
-The templating config allows for specifying of asset paths, with the following paths (in order of precedence):
+The templating config allows for specifying asset paths, with the following paths (in order of precedence):

-   1. `%ROOT%/resources`
+   1. `%ROOT%/resources/email`
-   1. `@travetto/email-template/resources`
+   1. `@travetto/email-template/resources/email`
    1. `foundation-emails/scss` (specifically for [sass](https://github.com/sass/dart-sass) files)

 When looking up a resources, every asset folder is consulted, in order, and the first to resolve an asset wins.
 This allows for overriding of default templating resources, as needed.
-The compilation process with convert `.tpl.html` files into `.compiled.html` and `.compiled.txt` suffixes to generate the html and text outputs respectively.
+The compilation process will convert `.email.html` files into `.compiled.html`, `.compiled.text` and `.compiled.subject` suffixes to generate the outputs respectively.

+## Template Extension Points

+The template extension points are defined at:

+   1. `email/wrapper.html` - This is the wrapping chrome for the email
+   1. `email/theme.scss` - The entry point for adding, and overriding any [sass](https://github.com/sass/dart-sass)

+In addition to the overrides, you can find the list of available settings at [Github](#https-github-com-foundation-foundation-emails-blob-develop-scss-settings-settings-scss})

 ## Template Compilation